You've got questions? We've got answers!

 Group Leaders are responsible for registering all youth and chaperones for their respective group.
 Registration will only be done online HERE, where a group leader will be able to register a ‘block’ of spaces and then attach names of youth/chaperones to those slots later when the information is confirmed.

-Registration will open on January 30 at 10am.
+Registration info will be available soon.
 Please go here for more information.

 Registration is on a first come, first served basis and with limited availability we encourage groups to sign up early to avoid dissapointment!